mattermost/docs/source/guides/playbooks.rst

    :hidden:

    Overview </playbooks/overview>
-   Customize a playbook </playbooks/customize-a-playbook>
-   Customize a run <playbooks/customize-a-run>
+   Work with playbooks </playbooks/work-with-playbooks>
+   Work with runs <playbooks/work-woth-runs>
    Notifications and updates </playbooks/notifications-and-updates>
+   Share and collaborate </playbooks/share-and-collaborate>
    Metrics and goals </playbooks/metrics-and-goals>
-   Permissions </playbooks/playbook-permissions>
-   Reuse and share playbooks </playbooks/reusing-and-sharing-playbooks>
    Interact with playbooks </playbooks/interact-with-playbooks>

-* :doc:`Playbooks overview </playbooks/overview>` - Learn about Mattermost Playbooks features.
+* :doc:`Overview </playbooks/overview>` - Learn about Mattermost Playbooks features.
-* :doc:`Customize a playbook </playbooks/customize-a-playbook>` - Customize a playbook for successful runs.
+* :doc:`Work with playbooks </playbooks/work-with-playbooks>` - Customize a playbook for successful runs.
-* :doc:`Customize a run </playbooks/customize-a-run>` - Edit triggers and actions in an active run.
+* :doc:`Work with runs <playbooks/work-woth-runs>` - Edit triggers and actions in an active run.
 * :doc:`Notifications and updates </playbooks/notifications-and-updates>` - Keep track of all your active runs and tasks.
+* :doc:`Share and collaborate </playbooks/share-and-collaborate>` - Reuse and share playbooks with your organization.
 * :doc:`Metrics and goals </playbooks/metrics-and-goals>` - Use retrospectives to improve your workflows and provide detailed insight into your Playbooks.
-* :doc:`Permissions </playbooks/playbook-permissions>` - Configure and granulate access controls for playbooks.
-* :doc:`Reuse and share playbooks </playbooks/reusing-and-sharing-playbooks>` - Reuse and share playbooks with your organization.
 * :doc:`Interact with playbooks </playbooks/interact-with-playbooks>` - Interact with playbooks using slash commands and the REST API.